exasol/tutorials/tls/doc/tls_with_exasol.md

 TLS with Exasol is simple as long as the CA certificates required are shipped with Exasol (and the language containers).

-If you want to use certificates singed by your own CA for an Exasol cluster, you need to install those certificates.
+If you want to use certificates signed by your own CA for an Exasol cluster, you need to install those certificates.
 [UDFs run in a container, so special effort is needed to install certificates for them](tls_in_udfs.md).